RubenCarrionCastro/SMEFT-Diagram-Generator-Mathematica/README.md

 # SMEFT Diagram Generator

 Interactive Mathematica interface for generating Feynman diagrams using FeynArts and FeynCalc.
+Just added amplitude calculations!

 ## What does this tool do?